Governors’ Policy on Behaviour and Discipline

-The Head has determined that any member of the Teaching and Support staff may use such force as is reasonable in the circumstances for the purpose of preventing a pupil from doing or continuing to do any of the following:
+The Governors have determined that any member of the Teaching and Support staff may use such force as is reasonable in the circumstances for the purpose of preventing a pupil from doing or continuing to do any of the following:

 Should reasonable force be deemed necessary it should always be in the context of restraint, should be removed as soon as it is practicable to do so, and should be preceded by a verbal warning that force is about to be used whenever possible.
 It should only be used as a last resort where, in the judgement of the member of staff concerned, no other sanction would be effective at the time in dealing with the immediate situation.